stac-utils/pgstac/README.md

 ---

-Lorem ipsum: **PgSTAC** is a set of SQL function and schema to build highly performant database for Spatio-Temporal Asset Catalog (STAC).
+**PgSTAC** is a set of SQL function and schema to build highly performant database for Spatio-Temporal Asset Catalog (STAC).
 The project also provide **pypgstac** python module to help with the database migration and documents ingestion (collections and items).

 PgSTAC Documentation: https://stac-utils.github.io/pgstac/pgstac